fsprojects/AtenSharp/README.md

 Examples
 ===========
-Porting of the more famous network architectures to TorchSharp is in progress.
-For the moment we only support [MNIST](https://github.com/xamarin/TorchSharp/blob/master/src/Examples/MNIST.cs) and [AlexNet](https://github.com/xamarin/TorchSharp/blob/master/src/Examples/AlexNet.cs)
+Porting of the more famous network architectures to AtenSharp is in progress.
+For the moment we only support [MNIST](https://github.com/xamarin/AtenSharp/blob/master/src/Examples/MNIST.cs) and [AlexNet](https://github.com/xamarin/AtenSharp/blob/master/src/Examples/AlexNet.cs)